MCJack123/LuaNES/README.md

 # LuaNES
-NES emulator in lua+love2d based/inspired on [optcarrot](https://github.com/mame/optcarrot).
-Note that the emulator is written in pure lua(JIT) and it should be possible to write a "front end" for it in something other than love2d (Like games that embed lua and let you play audio/video from memory).
+NES emulator in CraftOS-PC based/inspired on [optcarrot](https://github.com/mame/optcarrot).
+Note that the emulator is written in pure lua(JIT).

 Here's what it looks like: https://streamable.com/x7f5u